Our Misson

 During his PhD in Human Relationships (Pastoral Leadership) at Martin Luther University College/Wilfrid Laurier University, Pastor Mark published a journal article about social media and othering in Consensus: A Canadian Journal of Public Theology.
 His dissertation, which he successfully defended in August 2021, explored the impact of social media on the religious and spiritual beliefs of emerging adults, and he is excited to share the outcomes of this research and put his learning into praxis.

-When Pastor Mark isn’t thinking “church”, he’s enjoying time with his family; his beautiful wife Karen, his sons Joshua and Caleb and his daughter Rachel.
+When Pastor Mark isn’t thinking “church”, he’s enjoying time with his family; his wife Karen, his sons Joshua and Caleb and his daughter Rachel.
 Their favourite getaways involve water, snow and the local coffee shop.
 An Eiffel Tower would be a major bonus.

 Vladamir Soloviev